jhochwald/PowerShell-collection/README.md

 1. Open an [Issue](https://github.com/jhochwald/PowerShell-collection/issues) and request the feature.
 2. Clone/Fork the Repository and create the feature.

 If you choose 2.
-(What I think is the best way to do), please submit a merge request, so others can participate as well.
+(What I think is the best way to do), please submit a [pull request](https://github.com/jhochwald/PowerShell-collection/pulls), so others can participate as well.

 ### Default License